Mr-1311/euler/README.md

 #### Advice

-If you have an intent to solve problems then don't look up to the solutions before solve them for your sake.
+If you have an intent to solve problems then don't look up to the solutions before solve them for your own good.